unicoe/pedestrain_detection/report.md

 ## 1 History and Design Evolution of R-CNN.

-Since AlexNet acheieved its great sucess at 2012 in ILSVRC challenge, the application of the Converlutional Neural Network for image classification has dominated the field of both research and industry.
+Since AlexNet achieved its great success at 2012 in ILSVRC challenge, the application of the Convolution Neural Network for image classification has dominated the field of both research and industry.
 Within this topic, a brief review of the developments on object detection techniques will be presented; region based object detectors including R-CNN, Fast R-CNN, Faster R-CNN and R-FCN will be discussed.
 To sort out the tech-developments through history will not stay as a review only but also provide a better insight of future.

 And this topic content is heavily based on article [What do we learn from region based object detectors (Faster R-CNN, R-FCN, FPN)?](https://medium.com/@jonathan_hui/what-do-we-learn-from-region-based-object-detectors-faster-r-cnn-r-fcn-fpn-7e354377a7c9) post by [@Jonathan Hui](https://medium.com/@jonathan_hui) on Medium.

-### 1.0 Before R-CNN: Slideing-windows and Selective-search.
+### 1.0 Before R-CNN: Sliding-windows and Selective-search.

-Before all advanced developments in object detection, the solution for applying CNN to object detection  is to slide a windows all over the image and identify objects with classification; and patches from the original images are cut out then to feed in the classification CNN to extract features, inner products to classify and linear regressor for boudiary box.
+Before all advanced developments in object detection, the solution for applying CNN to object detection  is to slide a windows all over the image and identify objects with classification; and patches from the original images are cut out then to feed in the classification CNN to extract features, inner products to classify and linear regressors for bounding box.

 ![sliding-window](images/sliding-windows.png)

 ps.
 To detect various object  at different viewing distances, windows of various sizes and aspect ratios has been used.
-The patches are then warped to fit the fixed size classfigiers.
+The patches are then warped to fit the fixed size classifiers.
 But this will not impact the classification accuracy since the classifier are trained to handle warped images.

-Instead of such a brute method of exhaustion,  a region proposal method to create regions of interest (ROIs) for object detection is rasied as selective search (SS).
+Instead of such a brute method of exhaustion,  a region proposal method to create regions of interest (ROIs) for object detection is raised as selective search (SS).
 Individual pixel are grouped by calculating the texture and combine the closest ones.
 <!--![selective-search](images/selective-search.png)-->
 ps.
-To deal with ovelapping groups, smaller ones are groupped first and then merging regions till everything is combined.
+To deal with overlapping groups, smaller ones are grouped first and then merging regions till everything is combined.

 ### 1.1 R-CNN.